Kalaiz/cahoo-answers/README.md

 ### 🔖 References:
 - Learned to build a basic RESTful API and basic Spring concepts mostly through the [Spring official guides](https://spring.io/guides) and [Baeldung guides](https://www.baeldung.com/spring-tutorial#:~:text=we'll%20start%20with%20some%20core%20aspects%20of%20the%20framework%20first%3A).
 - Got an idea on  how to leverage Spring Security Framework, and its classes for building features like registration and login from this [repository](https://github.com/amigoscode/login-registration-backend)

 ### ⚙️ Installation:

+> Make sure to set up the psql database and edit the [application.yml](https://github.com/Kalaiz/cahoo-answers/blob/main/cahoo-backend/src/main/resources/application.yml) file prior to the below instructions.

+- Under the cahoo-frontend folder, run `ng serve` for the frontend/client application.

+- Under the cahoo-backend folder, run `mvn spring-boot:run` for the backend application.

+- Note: Make sure the backend is running before running the frontend.